Ezus-Software/ezusAPIDocumentation/source/index.html.md

 </aside>

 <aside class="warning">
-Warning: the custom_fields of the projects route must have their real name and not their technical_name in "name"
+Warning: the custom_fields of the projects endpoint must have their real name and not their technical_name in "name"
 </aside>

 | Options           | Type   | Value                                                                                                                                                                                          |